microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsdeviceusagedistributionusercounts.md

 ---
 title: "teamsDeviceUsageDistributionUserCounts resource type"
-description: "The following is a JSON representation of the resource."
+description: "The following is a JSON representation of the resource."author: "nkramer"
 ---

 # teamsDeviceUsageDistributionUserCounts resource type